 If you’re not sure, you can find out which COVID-19 test you should get.

 Ordering for someone else

 Anyone in your household can use the tests.
 You do not need to order one pack for each person.

 If you’re ordering for another household, for example a relative in your bubble, you should:

 - do it separately from your household order

 - use their details, including their email address if they have one

-You cannot use this service to book tests.
+You cannot use this service to book tests for travel.

 Order rapid lateral flow tests